 An ack-enabled multi-TID A-MPDU is an A-MPDU that contains one of the following combinations of frames:

-One or more QoS Data frames with the Ack Policy field set to Implicit Block Ack Request, HTP Ack, or Block Ack belonging to one or more block ack agreements each carried in an A-MPDU subframe with the EOF field set to 0 and one Action frame carried in an A-MPDU subframe with the EOF field set to 1.

 One or more QoS Data frames with the Ack Policy field set to Implicit Block Ack Request, HTP Ack, or Block Ack belonging to one or more block ack agreements each carried in an A-MPDU subframe with the EOF field set to 0, and one or more QoS Data frames with the Ack Policy field set to Normal Ack or HTP Ack each with a different TID and carried in an A-MPDU subframe with the EOF field set to 1.

-Zero or more QoS Data frames with the Ack Policy field set to Implicit Block Ack Request, HTP Ack, or Block Ack belonging to one or more block ack agreements each carried in an A-MPDU subframe with the EOF field set to 0, one or more QoS Data frames with the Ack Policy field set to Normal Ack or HTP Ack each with a different TID and carried in an A-MPDU subframe with EOF field set to 1, and one Action frame carried in an A-MPDU subframe with the EOF field set to 1.

 Zero or more QoS Data frames with the Ack Policy field set to Implicit Block Ack Request, HTP Ack, or Block Ack belonging to one or more block ack agreements each carried in an A-MPDU subframe with the EOF field set to 0, and two or more QoS Data frames with the Ack Policy field set to Normal Ack or HTP Ack each from different TID and carried in an A-MPDU subframe with the EOF field set to 1.

 NOTE—An ack-enabled multi-TID A-MPDU might include other frames, such as a Trigger frame, BlockAck frame, or QoS Null frame (see Table 9-425 (A-MPDU contents in the data enabled immediate response context)).